OfficeDev/PnP-Guidance/CONTRIBUTING.md

 * To make small changes to an article, [Contribute using GitHub](#contribute-using-github).
 * To make large changes, or changes that involve code, [Contribute using Git](#contribute-using-git).
-* Report documentation bugs via GitHub Issues
+* Report documentation bugs via [GitHub Issues](https://github.com/OfficeDev/PnP-Guidance/issues).
 * Request new documentation at the [Office Developer Platform UserVoice](http://officespdev.uservoice.com) site.

 ## Contribute using GitHub

 Use GitHub to contribute to this documentation without having to clone the repo to your desktop.
 This is the easiest way to create a pull request in this repository.
 Use this method to make a minor change that doesn't involve code changes.

-**Note** Using this method allows you to contribute to one article at a time.
+**Note:** Using this method allows you to contribute to one article at a time.

 ### To Contribute using GitHub

 1. Find the article you want to contribute to on GitHub.

     If the article is in MSDN, choose the **suggest and submit changes** link in the **Contribute to this content** section and you'll be taken to the same article on GitHub.
-2. Once you are on the article in GitHub, sign in to GitHub (get a free account [Join GitHub](https://github.com/join).
+2. Once you are on the article in GitHub, sign in to GitHub (get a free account at [Join GitHub][]).
 3. Choose the **pencil icon** (edit the file in your fork of this project) and make your changes in the **<>Edit file** window.
 4. Scroll to the bottom and enter a description.
 5. Choose **Propose file change**>**Create pull request**.